shuangqiu123/UniMelb-Data-Science/README.md

 - If you're rusty on C don't worry, first few lectures is revision (we recover `malloc` as well for eng comp kids8)
 - The 2018 Exam question about electrical outages landed me a Graduate offer at EssentialEnergy (ayyyy)
 - **I highly recommend this subject over Design of Algorithms if you prefer applications of algorithms over the theory!**
 - *Students who never had to experience dimefox / nutmeg gonna hate and not appreciate.
-JupyterLab is so good! (ask the DoA students about their experiences using dimefox and nutmeg trust me)*
+JupyterHub is so good compared to dimefox and nutmeg servers.*
+- *I want to add on by saying you guys are super lucky, JupyterHub has only recently become a more commercially used way of showing visualizations and running code on the cloud - and you people have first hand experience of it!*

 **Artificial Intelligence**:
 - First third of the lectures are review of basic search algorithms (ADS students will find it a breeze).